This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Toss the blueberries with 2 tablespoons of flour.
 Then gently fold the blueberries into the batter, saving a small handful to drop on top of the cake batter.

-- Divide the batter evenly between the three pan, about 1 2/3 cups of batter per pan.
-Drop the remaining raspberries on top.
+- Divide the batter evenly between the three pans, about 1 2/3 cups of batter per pan.
+Drop the remaining blueberries on top.
 Bake at 350°F for 20-23 minutes.
 Rotate your pans in the oven halfway through baking.

 - Test the cake for doneness by inserting a toothpick into the center of the cake.
 If the toothpick comes out clean, you cake is done.
 Remove from the oven and allow to cool completely.

-- For the frosting: Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill.
+- Place the mixing bowl and whisk attachment in the freezer for 5 to 10 minutes to chill.

 - Then increase the mixing speed to high (speed 8-10) and beat it until soft peaks form.

-- To assemble the cake, use a cake leveler to cut the domes off the top of the cake.
+- Use a cake leveler to cut the domes off the top of the cake.
 Place a dollop of frosting on your cake board and place the bottom layer of cake on top of that.

 - Add the second layer of cake and repeat the above steps using all of the remaining lemon curd.
 Next, add the final layer of cake on top.